darkseid-security/ISPY/README.md

 Notes
 ==========
-- Requires xfreerdp to run on Linux <br>
+- Requires xfreerdp to run
-- increase or reduce workers based on CPU power available if workers are too high password will fail
+- [*Removed] When password is cracked you will be presented with RDP session

 <img src="https://github.com/darkseid-security/ISPY/blob/main/Screenshots/ISPY-session.png">